samlitowitz/samlitowitz.github.io/_posts/2023-10-14-code-priority-hierarchy.markdown

 Corollary, if there are no desired metrics then this attribute is not a priority and should be ignored.

 Corollary, if the metrics cannot be meaningfully measured then there are no desired metrics.

-# NOTES/WIP

-[TODO]: <> (why does this matter???)

-[TODO]: <> (purpose!)

-1. Correctness

-   For any inputs and external state the code produces the correct output and external state.
-   Corollary, dead code is code which does not affect the output or external state.

-2. Minimum Performance Requirements, Readability, Performance

-Readability is the ability for a developer (including later you) to understand what you are doing and why.
-Performance is the conformity of this codes metrics when executing to acceptable metrics.

-It is almost always better to trade performance (within the accepted tolerances) for readability.

-Most other "rules" exist to promote the above priorities.
-Example/case study: Don't Repeat Yourself (DRY)